danamulligan/game_dmm107/doc/DESIGN.md

             myStats.changeLevelNumber(#);
         }
     ```
     statement.
 If the changes proposed in 1. were carried out, `finalLevelNum` should be updated to the new total number of levels.
+Otherwise, change the magic number on line 162 in ``Main``.